macocheung/rpms/asterisk/README.md

 ## Building the RPM

-Start with a physical or virtual machine with at least 2 CPUs, 2GB RAM, 10G drive, and an Ethernet LAN interface.
+Start with a physical or virtual machine with adequate resources for Asterisk.
+I typically use 2 CPUs, 2GB RAM, 10G drive, and an Ethernet LAN interface.
+A second inteface exposed externally can also be added but I typically deploy behind a NAT'ing firewall and don't need it.

 Install CentOS-7 Minimal, configure a static network, configure NTP, install VM tools if necessary, disable selinux, install SSH keys, apply any pending updates and reboot.

-Next, we install some basics:
+Next, we install some basics.
 ```
 [root@pbx]# yum install -y deltarpm epel-release yum-cron firewalld
 [root@pbx]# yum install -y vim tcpdump bind-utils net-tools lsof bash-completion wget
 ```

-Then the necessary packaging tools:
+Then install the necessary packaging tools.
 ```
 [root@pbx]# yum install -y rpm-build redhat-rpm-config rpmdevtools yum-utils
 ```